juniasalonso/phoenix-worldskills/wp-content/plugins/astra-sites/readme.txt

 8. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v3.4.5 - 02-November-2023
+- Improvement: Added extra checks for filesystem permission during template import.
+- Improvement: Display a notice if filesystem permissions are insufficient.
+- Fix: On the welcome screen, the "Getting Started" button link now respects sub-folder WordPress installations.
+- Fix: Corrected an issue where uploaded retina images were not displayed after importing.

 v3.4.4 - 02-October-2023
 - Fix: Fixed an issue where the Free Images feature was missing in the Premium Starter Templates plugin.